 budget ($): Hyde Park Radnor Hotel B&B This Bed & Breakfast is only 3 minute walk from Paddington tube and main line.
 It has 24-hour front desk, shared lounge and a tour desk.
 From Paddington Station, you can take express train to Heathrow Airport.🔍MORE HOTELS IN PADDINGTON

 9. Chelsea, one of the poshest areas of London

 Have you heard of the TV program “Made in Chelsea”?
-Chelsea is one of the poshest areas of London.
+Chelsea is one of the poshest and safest areas of London.
 Less touristy and more residential, the area is full of upscale boutiques and classy restaurants catering to the area’s wealthy community.

 Whilst you will find plenty of well-known brands here, you will also be able to discover smaller boutiques and more exclusive designers.
 Between the chic stores of Chelsea and neighboring Knightsbridge, you can shop to your heart’s content and then relax in one of the many stylish cafes.

 Chelsea is home to several respected galleries and museums.
 The Saatchi Gallery is one of the most respected museums of contemporary and modern art in London.
 Meanwhile, the National Army Museum exhibits equipment and uniforms from all the way back to the 1600s.

 The Chelsea Physic Garden is a sweet little breath of fresh air down by the river.
 The second oldest botanical garden in England, the Chelsea Physic Garden was founded in the 17th century and is home to numerous species of medical plants.

 If you want to escape from the hustle and bustle of the busy streets, there are plenty of parks to retreat to.
 Hyde Park is within walking distance to the north.
 Alternatively, cross Chelsea Bridge and relax by the river in Battersea Park.